Chart Types

 Rotated Labels

-For long category labels, use rotateLabels: true:
+For long category labels, use x.rotateLabels: true:

 rotateLabels: true